 Leadership Guidelines for Not So Churchy Musicians and Worship Leaders

-Not So Churchy community.
-It is our goal to use language that reflects the broadest possible vision of God, a God who celebrates love, justice, and creativity in our lives.
+Not So Churchy use strives for language that that reflects the broadest possible vision of God, a God who celebrates love, justice, freedom, and creativity in our lives.
 Our vision of the worldW is reflected in the language we use for the sacred in our lives and so we encourage a wide range of linguistic exploration at Not So Churchy.
-We look forward to hearing about how the sacred moves through your life and what sounds and words and visuals capture your imagination.
+We and look forward to hearing about how the sacred moves through your life and what sounds and words and visuals capture your imagination.

-Invitation to use our bodies
+we use our bodies

-We love to get up and sing and clap at Not So Churchy!
+At Not So Churchy we love to get up, sing, clap and dance!
 We are used to incorporating body movement, such as chi gong, into our regular services.
 We also enjoy invitations to move our bodies in sync with music or readings.
 If you would like to lead music through movement, please invite us to do so.

-As you lead us into experiencing the sacred through our whole bodies, know that we all have differing levels of comfortability and needs.
+As you lead us into experiencing the sacred through our whole bodies, know that we all have differing levels of comfortability, abilities, and needs.
 It can be helpful to include an opt-out clause in your invitation, something like: “if you are willing and able, make eye contact with someone you don’t know around the circle,” or “please join me in these hand movements if they work for you.” we find it best not to insist on eye contact or touching.
 If community members are uncomfortable with this, they just won’t engage, and that is fine!.
 We welcome people to do what they are comfortable with, and in order to live into this we allow people to respond as necessary.